Campusoft/knowledge_base/architecture/standards-best-practices.md

 **Refencias**
 Can command return a value?
--  generate an identifier In the controller method and create the command based on that.
+- Generate an identifier In the controller method and create the command based on that.
 The same identifier can then be returned to the Created status.
 - For error handling, I usually make a processing error by throwing an appropriate exception and mapping it to HTTP status, e.g. via middleware https://event-driven.io/en/can_command_return_a_value/